onzfonz/comp227/src/content/1/en/part1c.md

 ```

 Everything still works.
-When the buttons are clicked and the <i>App</i> gets re-rendered, all of its children including the <i>Display</i> component are also re-rendered.
+When the buttons are clicked and the `App` gets re-rendered, all of its children including the `Display` component are also re-rendered.

-Next, let's make a <i>Button</i> component for the buttons of our application.
+Next, let's make a `Button` component for the buttons of our application.
 We have to pass the event handler as well as the title of the button through the component's props:

 ```js